curlydesigner/site/_posts/2021-06-01-p_DarkThemeAccessabilty_BB.md

 ### Dark Theme Guidlines - Colour, accessibility and UI for card based design.

 Design is about functionality!
 Accessibility is something I never skip, especially for a dark mode design.
 Not everyone may feel more comfortable, less tired and more focused while using Dark Mode.
 Designing for a dark background requires specific accessibility guidelines to consider.
+I was leading the design of Dark Mode for BlackBerry HUB+ prodcuts.
+Including email, calendar, notes, password, battery power, guardian for security.
+Responsible for creating Design guidelines that has the right colour tones for the different elements in card based design.

 ![Dark Mode UI](assets/posts/2020-01-01-bp_Colour_Accessabilty_DarkLight/allapss_darkmode_mock.png "Dark Mode UI")